Pueblo Crime Beat: Fugitives sought

 The Southern Colorado Safe Streets Task Force is attempting to locate two wanted street criminals.

-William Whitebear, 34, is a Native American male, six-foot-two and 190 pounds, with black hair and brown eyes.
+William Whitebear, 34, is a Native American male, 6 feet 2 inches and 190 pounds, with black hair and brown eyes.
 Whitebear has a no-bond warrant for a parole violation, which includes dangerous drugs.

-Anthony Romero, 51, is a Hispanic male, 5-foot-8 and 187 pounds, with black hair and brown eyes.
+Anthony Romero, 51, is a Hispanic male, 5 feet 8 inches and 187 pounds, with black hair and brown eyes.
 Romero has a no-bond warrant for a parole violation, which includes assault.

 Those with information on the whereabouts of these individuals are encouraged to contact the Pueblo Police Department at 553-2502.
 To remain anonymous, contact Pueblo Crime Stoppers at 542-7867 or pueblocrimestoppers.com.